-Today's UV index in Lagos, Nigeria will be up to 10.3, indicating a very high level of sun exposure for the average person.
+Today's UV index in Lagos, Nigeria will be up to 11, indicating a extreme level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Lagos is generally high throughout the year, often ranging from 8 to 11, indicating strong sun exposure especially during midday and early afternoon.
 Seasonal patterns in Lagos feature a wet season from April to October with heavy rains and a dry season from November to March with less rain and drier conditions.
 Compared to northern Nigeria, Lagos is more humid and wetter due to its coastal location.
 It also experiences milder temperatures than some inland areas and has a more consistent climate than neighboring countries like Benin and Cameroon.